The TMDICE Monte Carlo shower program and algorithm for jet-fragmentation via coherent medium induced radiations and scatterings: Formalism

 \section{Formalism}

 The \tmdice\, Monte-Carlo algorithm describes the fragmentation of a highly energetic initial particle into a jet via processes of both coherent medium induced splittings and scatterings off medium particles that correspond to the ones in~\cite{Blaizot:2012fh,Blaizot:2013vha,Blanco:2021usa}.
+The splitting kernels presented therein where obtained for a time-independent medium.
+Therefore, the here presented \tmdice-Monte-Carlo algorithm will also assume a time-independent medium.
 This section describes how the \tmdice-algorithm for in-medium jet-fragmentation is inferred from the splitting and scattering kernels.
 The appendix~\ref{appA} shows that the the resulting multiplicity densities of jet particles solve a integro-differential evolution equation and the corresponding fragmentation functions solve the integro-differential evolution equation deduced in~\cite{Blaizot:2013vha} and solved directly by the \mincas-algorithm~\cite{Kutak:2018dim,Blanco:2020uzy,Blanco:2021usa}.